 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-In 1943, the rainy season had just started.
-Phil was assigned to the burial detail.
+In August, during the rainy season, Phil was assigned to the burial detail.
 The cemetery was in a swamp area less than a half-mile from the camp.
 The prisoners were divided into work crews.
 The first crew would dig the graves.
 The second crew would carry the dead in shoulder litters to the graves.
 A chaplain would conduct a service at the grave.
 Phil and the other prisoners would salute the man as he was lowered into the grave.
 Since the water table was high, the body would be held down while the POWs covered it with dirt.

 In December 1943, the camp commander, Col. Beecher, asked the Japanese camp commander if the POWs could have Christmas off of work.
 The Japanese commander said, “Okay, but don’t expect it off every year.”